 Frequency: Bi-monthly.
 During 2022-23 the Committee met six times.

+During 2022-25 the committee met six times.

 The Committee oversees the implementation of the Organisation's strategy and enabling strategies, whilst the Trust Board retains overall strategic accountability for them.